-1. A person who speaks negatively about another Jew is committing the following crime.
-When a person says, "Do you know so and so?
-He is so cheap, and he never gives any money to charity!" he is also implying, "But I am not like that!
+1. When a person says, "So and so is so cheap; he never gives any money to charity!" he means to imply, "But I am not like that!
 I am a much better person than he is!
 I give charity."
-What he has done here is to make himself look better at the expense of the other person.
-By denigrating someone else, and thinking that he is perfect in that regard, he grants himself a false boost to his ego.
+What he has attempted to do here, is to make himself look better at the expense of the other person.
+By denigrating the other and implying that he is perfect in that regard, he has built himself up falsely at the expense of the other fellow.

 Imagine a person in a library who is too short to reach the book that he wants.
 He needs about 6 more inches.
 What does he do?
-He grabs the guy next to him, throws him on the floor, steps on his head to lift himself up the extra few inches, so he can reach the book.
-This is exactly what lashon hara is like.
+He grabs the guy next to him, throws him on the floor and steps on his head to lift himself up the extra few inches.
+This is what is so abhorrent about lashon hara.
 One who speaks lashon hara is using the other person's shortcoming to make himself look better.
 This, is what makes lashon hara so alluring.
 It gives a person a quick fix- the illusion that he is better than the person he has spoken ill about.
 The reality, though, is that he is the same person that he was before he spoke the lashon hara.
 He hasn't grown a bit.
 That someone else has done something wrong doesn't make him any better at all.
 He hasn't grown six inches; he has only put the other person down.